Preparing for Flight: Pushing Back an Airplane

 You are probably familiar with these phrases: “Terrain!
 Terrain!”, “Pull Up!
 Pull Up!”, “Too Low – Gear!”, “Too Low – Flaps!”, and “Sink Rate!”
 Simply put, these are warning calls that help in aviation safety.
 However, there is more background story to their development.
 Let’s have a look.

 Note that, two flight rules aid the flight crew, particularly the pilots, to fly the aircraft – instrument flight rules, IFR, and visual flight rules, VFR.
-By definition, with VFR, the pilot flies within visual meteorological conditions and as such, nearly all flights are limited from dawn to dusk making it ideal for short-haul flights and low altitude flights.
+By definition, with VFR, the pilot flies within visual meteorological conditions and as such, nearly all flights are limited from dawn to dusk making it ideal for short-haul flights and low altitude flights, for example scud running.

 However, with IFR, the flight crew rely on aircraft instruments for navigation aid because the meteorological or weather conditions are not clear enough to allow for a clearer sight of the flight path.
 Nonetheless, this makes it possible to even fly at night and have long-haul flights.
 As such, the aircraft can reach high altitudes up to 30,000 feet.